 After a brief conversation that runs through a standardized menu of options, Nancy is ready to recommend and support specific referrals to Susitha.
 She recommends clinical care by Avnish, a physiotherapist at the community health centre, and social support by Ben, a social prescribing link worker who can accompany Jamal to his first appointments and then connect him to the men's cooking group and diabetes self-management group in the community.

 But this is not a referral program.
 It’s a collaborative care team.
 Nancy keeps Susitha and the care team updated on Jamal, and helps build direct relationships between everyone on the team so everyone can stay involved throughout Jamal’s care.

 Avnish and Ben know that the care they give will be communicated back to Susitha in a clear and direct way, and that they can call her or Nancy directly with any questions or concerns.

 Jamal trusts that the health care he needs will be available when and where he needs it, and that he will be supported throughout his transitions in care.
 He knows Susitha will stay his main care provider and connection to the health system and that he is welcome to keep using all the supports and services of the team, including diabetes self-management and the men’s cooking group, as long as he needs.

 INNOVATIONS IN ACTION

-At the Windsor Team Care Centre, more than 100 physicians and 1500 patients have already connected with services in a new co-housed team centre offered by partners from the Windsor Family Health Team, Canadian Mental Health Association Windsor, and the Windsor Community Family Health Team.
+At the Windsor Team Care Centre, more than 100 physicians and 1500 patients have already connected with services in a new co-housed team centre offered by partners from the Windsor Family Health Team and the Canadian Mental Health Association Windsor.

 At People in Need of Teams in London, primary care providers in the community can use teamcare to access the full suite of clinical and social services at the London InterCommunity Health Centre.